zzerexx/scripts/UniversalEspDocs.md

 `type` must be a valid Esp type. (such as Boxes, Tracers, Names, etc)
 `option` must be a valid Esp option. (such as Transparency, Color, etc)
 `value` is whatever you want to set the option's value to.

+# Script Errors

+## Invalid Esp Type
+The type you provided is invalid.
+Check for spelling or capitalization mistakes.
+Types are case sensitive.

+## Invalid Option
+The option you provided is invalid.
+Check for spelling or capitalization mistakes.
+Options are case sensitive.